FaithBeam/sims1cheatunlocker/README.md

+**This feature has been merged into my [Widescreen Patcher](https://github.com/FaithBeam/Sims-1-Complete-Collection-Widescreen-Patcher) which is easier to use than this program.
+Check the Optional tab.**

 # Sims 1 Cheat Unlocker

 This program unlocks all cheats in The Sims 1.
 It was tested against the base Sims 1 and the Complete